horia141/jupiter/docs/concepts/smart-lists.md

 You can:

-* Create a smart list item via `smart-lists-item-create`, or by creating a new entry in the appropriate Notion table.
+* Create a smart list item via `smart-list-item-create`, or by creating a new entry in the appropriate Notion table.
-* Remove a smart list item via `smart-lists-item-archive`, or by clicking the archive checkbox in Notion.
+* Remove a smart list item via `smart-list-item-archive`, or by clicking the archive checkbox in Notion.
-* Change the doneness status via `smart-lists-item-mark-done` or `smart-lists-item-mark-undone`, or by clicking on the checkbox in Notion.
+* Change the doneness status via `smart-list-item-update`, or by clicking on the checkbox in Notion.
-* Change the name of a smart list item via `smart-lists-item-set-name`, or by changing the name from the Notion row.
+* Change the name of a smart list item via `smart-list-item-update`, or by changing the name from the Notion row.
-* Change the tags of a smart list item via `smart-lists-item-set-tags`, or by changing the tags from the Notion row.
+* Change the tags of a smart list item via `smart-list-item-update`, or by changing the tags from the Notion row.
-* Change the url of a smart list item via `smart-lists-item-set-url`, or by changing the URL field from the Notion row.
+* Change the url of a smart list item via `smart-list-item-update`, or by changing the URL field from the Notion row.
-* Show info about the smart list items via `smart-lists-item-show`.
-* There is a whole suite of `smart-lists-tag-*` commands for create/update/archival of tags.
+* There is a whole suite of `smart-list-tag-*` commands for create/update/archival of tags.